Abu Sa'id Mirza: Death and aftermath

 The demoralised and depleted army marched via Ardabil into the Mugan steppes, where they were met by the Aq Qoyunlu troops.
 In the ensuing disastrous Battle of Qarabagh, Abu Sa'id suffered heavy losses and was taken prisoner.
 Uzun Hasan handed the captive sultan over to Yadgar Muhammad Mirza, a Timurid who had been taking refuge with him.
 In vengeance for the execution of his great-grandmother Gawhar Shad twelve years previously, Yadigar had Abu Sa'id executed on 8 February 1469.
-Uzun Hasan sent his decapitated head to Qaitbay, the Mamluk Sultan of Egypt, who gave it an Islamic burial.
+Uzun Hasan sent his severed head to Qaitbay, the Mamluk Sultan of Egypt, who gave it an Islamic burial.

-Abu Sa'id's death resulted in the final loss of all Timurid lands west of Khorasan.
+Abu Sa'id's death resulted in the final loss of all Timurid lands west of Khorasan to the Aq Qoyunlu.
 What remained of the empire was divided among various princes.
 Abu Sa'id's eldest son Sultan Ahmad received Samarqand, while his second son Sultan Mahmud gained Badakhshan and Hissar.
-A third son, Ulugh Beg II, became ruler of Kabul and Ghazni while the fourth, Umar Shaikh, inherited Ferghana.
+A third son, Ulugh Beg II, became ruler of Kabul and Ghazni while the fourth, Umar Shaikh (future father of Babur) inherited Ferghana.
 However, the greatest of the new Timurid rulers was not one of Abu Sa'id's sons, but rather Husayn Bayqara, who reigned from his former overlord's capital of Herat.